MicrosoftDocs/connected-spaces/articles/certificate-expiration.md

     ![XXX.](media/setup-certificates-13.JPG "XXX")

-3. After you find the resource group, locate the Key vault for this deployment.
+3. After you find the resource group, locate the Key Vault for this deployment.

     ![XXX.](media/setup-certificates-14.JPG "XXX")